 - It's susceptibility to winter damage (think giant boughs crashing on your house)

 Always be sure to realistically assess your abilities before undertaking hardscape projects.
 Discretion is the better part of valor, and sometimes it just makes more sense to hire a pro.

 For example, rather than building a conventional deck yourself, some of you might want to call in a pro for the job.
 If you want the satisfaction of building a deck yourself (or can't afford a professional), an alternative type that's easier to build is the floating deck.
 Patio construction can also be daunting for someone who's not very handy, even if only because of the drainage issues involved.
 Nor will the average DIYer want to tackle the job of limbing trees of any great size.

 If your whole landscape needs a makeover and you don't have the skills and/or desire to do the job yourself, maybe you'd like to bring in the big guns?
 If so, consult my resource on how to find professional help.

-Most of the above advice on how not to landscape warns you of errors that are less than catastrophic in nature, although having a big branch fall on your head while trying to limb a tree on your own (Error #9) surely could be your death knell.
+Most of the above advice on how not to landscape warns you of errors that are less than catastrophic in nature, although having a big branch fall on your head while trying to climb a tree on your own (Error #9) surely could be your death knell.
 Error #10, while it probably won't kill you, is nevertheless a serious one in the following sense: it could dash your hopes of fulfilling your landscaping dreams.

 When buying a property, be sure to think about that piece of land you're considering purchasing for a time before signing the papers.
 Is the property located on the side of a hill?
 You may not have experience landscaping under such conditions, but you should take the time to research some of the challenges you would face when living in that environment.